yagena/yagena.github.io/_pages/about.md

 ## Beyond Academia
 * I am a co-founder of [Economics Design Inc.](https://econ.news/) that aims to utilize economics in business.
-* My [twitter](https://twitter.com/yagena) account has over **32,000** followers; ranked 1st amoung Japanese economists who registered [IDEAS](https://ideas.repec.org/top/top.person.twitter.html).
+* My [twitter](https://twitter.com/yagena) account has over **33,000** followers; ranked 1st amoung Japanese economists who registered [IDEAS](https://ideas.repec.org/top/top.person.twitter.html).
 * As a commentator/navigator, I have appeared on TV programs more than **500** times.
-* As a speaker/paneslist/moderator, I have attended over **100** lectures and seminars.
+* As a speaker/panelist/moderator, I have attended over **100** lectures and seminars.
 * As a member, I have participated in several government and public sector committees.
+  * Cabinet Office, 2013 -- 14, 2022 -- present.
+  * Ministry of Internal Affairs and Communications, 2021 -- present.
-  * Ministry of Economy, Trade and Industry, 2018 -- present.
+  * Ministry of Economy, Trade and Industry, 2008 -- 09, 12 -- 13, 16 -- 17, 18 -- 20, 22 -- 23.
-  * Ministry of the Environment, 2018 -- 19, 2021 -- present.
+  * Ministry of the Environment, 2018 -- 19, 2021 -- 23.
   * Financial Services Agency, 2014 -- 16.
+  * Ministry of Finance, 2012 -- ??.

 ## What's New?
 * **February 2023** -- My paper "[Moral Hazard and Subjective Evaluation](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3839295)" (co-authored with [Shingo Ishiguro](https://sites.google.com/view/ishiguro/)) got accepted by the **Journal of Economic Theory**.  <span style="color: blue;">New!</span>